Francisco Mejía Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.7 K/9, the third-best in MLB.
+- The pitching staff for the Yankees has a collective 9.6 K/9, the fifth-best in the league.

-- The Yankees' 3.53 team ERA ranks seventh among all league pitching staffs.
+- The Yankees have a 3.59 team ERA that ranks seventh among all league pitching staffs.

-- Yankees pitchers combine to allow the eighth-fewest home runs in baseball (31 total, one per game).
+- The Yankees rank 13th in baseball in home runs allowed (41 total, 1.1 per game).

-- Brito gets the start for the Yankees, his seventh of the season.
-He is 2-3 with a 5.56 ERA and 17 strikeouts in 22 2/3 innings pitched.
+- German gets the start for the Yankees, his eighth of the season.
+He is 2-2 with a 4.35 ERA and 44 strikeouts in 39 1/3 innings pitched.

-- The right-hander last appeared on Saturday against the Texas Rangers, when he threw five innings, allowing two earned runs while giving up four hits.
+- In his most recent appearance on Saturday against the Tampa Bay Rays, the righty tossed five innings, giving up two earned runs while surrendering four hits.

-- The 25-year-old has put up an ERA of 5.56, with 6.7 strikeouts per nine innings, in six games this season.
-Opponents are hitting .247 against him.

 © 2023 Data Skrive.
 All rights reserved.